Veneer Versus Solid Wood Furniture: Myths, Mistakes and Misconceptions

 This means that furniture constructed from these materials is much easier to move than, say, a solid mahogany wardrobe.

-The disadvantages of wood veneer
+The cons of wood veneer

 i.
 Vulnerable to water damage